How-to

 Canary and Blue-Green Deployments

-- Canary deployments let you roll out new features to a small percentage of users before going full scale.
+• Canary deployments roll out new features to a small set of users before full release.

-- Blue-green deployments allow you to switch traffic between two separate environments, ensuring safe rollbacks if something breaks.
+• Blue-green deployments switch traffic between two separate environments, allowing safe rollbacks if needed.

 Easy Rollback and Version Control

-When you deploy with Kubernetes, every rollout is versioned.
-If something goes wrong during a new release, Kubernetes lets you roll back to the previous stable version with a single command.
+With Kubernetes, every rollout is versioned.
+If something goes wrong, you can roll back to a previous stable version with a single command, making continuous delivery safer.

 A/B Testing

-- Deploy two versions of your app in separate pods.
+• Deploy both app versions in separate pods.

 Common Ways to Deploy a React App